High Incidence Program

 Wichita State University Master of Education in Special Education-High Incidence consists of 30 graduate hours.
 The courses include:

-- CI 724: Introduction to Teaching Strategies for Students With Mild/Moderate Disabilities (3)
+- SPED 724: Introduction to Students with High Incidence Disabilities (3)

-- CI 818: Positive Behavior Supports for Students With Exceptionalities (3)
+- SPED 818: Positive Behavior Supports for Students With Exceptionalities (3)

 Research Component (7):